 McCallie offers several courses in studio arts, including both 2D and 3D.
 Students learn the basics of space, form, size, shape, line, colour texture, tonal values, perspective, design, and aesthetic organization of visual elements in art object (composition) and are given many opportunities to use them with different art media.

-The Theater Arts program at McCallie is thriving under actor and director Stevie Ray Dallimore, who has expanded the scope and breadth of offerings to include three dramatic productions annually, including the popular 10-Minute Plays written by faculty and students.
+The Theater Arts program at McCallie and Girls Preparatory School is led by Chelsea Padro.
+The program's offerings include three dramatic productions annually, including the popular 10-Minute Plays written by faculty and students.

 Through the study of music boys learn the habits of deliberate practice, disciplined focus, and resilience.Boys have the opportunity to play with an impressive, diverse, and critically-recognized, collection of musical groups.
 Offerings include guitar ensemble, wind ensemble, strings and orchestra, and more than half a dozen choirs and choral ensembles, including handbells.

 The Center for Animation, Video and Entertainment (CAVE) at McCallie is an unparalleled resource for boys with an interest in video production, editing, sound design, podcasting, and more.McCallie students can push their creative energies to the limit, making and editing films of their own.
 In addition, boys can take a number of courses on film and movie history.